yash-sharma1/docs-site/docs/api-reference/cli.md

 You can manage you keys locally without connecting to any node.
 But if you want to interact with Binance Chain, you need to connect to one of Binance Chain full nodes.

-We may release some full nodes officially which you can access.
-In the mean time, you can connect to full nodes run by other people.
+You can run your own full node, which may automatically connect to Binance Chain, and you can run your CLI there with your own full node.
+In the mean time, you can connect to any full nodes provided by other people.
+Please check [here] (dataseed_list.md) for a list.

 Full nodes will be denoted as the format of `ip:port`.